6 Best Buy Now, Pay Later Apps for Small Businesses in 2023

 - Website does not list price

-- Potentially high interest rate for customers
+- Potentially high interest rates for customers

-Affirm Pricing and Key Features
+Affirm Pricing

 - Merchant fees: Undisclosed; third-party sources list prices of 5.99% plus 30 cents